rayter-org/rayter-generator/README.md

 `python3 -m http.server 8000` in output folder.

 ### When done with change
-* Commit change
+* Commit change.
-* Bump version in pyproject.toml
+* Bump version in pyproject.toml.
 * `git tag <same version>`
-* Push commits and tag
+* Push commits and tag.
 * Wait for https://github.com/rayter-org/rayter-generator/actions to build.
 * Optionally: ask someone to code review.
-* Click "Run workflow" on https://github.com/peterjaric/rayter-games/actions/workflows/build.yml.
+* Click "Run workflow" on https://github.com/<your user>/<your games repo>/actions/workflows/build.yml.
 * Go to https://rayter.win to see the result.